 Pass: No cryptography errors (error type CCRRTT-60001) exist (i.e., the Java runtime environment supports 256-bit AES encryption).

 Pass: Tasktop has initialized and is running, meaning the UI should be accessible.
 Tasktop is not currently restarting or shutting down.

 Fail: Tasktop is initializing, restarting, or shutting down.

 Pass: Tasktop has been configured with a master password, and the master password has been entered if necessary.

-Fail: Either the master password has not yet been set up, it needs to be re-entered, or Tasktop has been configured in insecure mode (no longer supported or possible to configure)
+Fail: Either the master password has not yet been set up, needs to be re-entered, or Tasktop has been configured in insecure mode (no longer supported or possible to configure).

 Pass: All configured integrations are allowed by the configured license.

 Fail: There is no license, or there is an integration whose integration style is not licensed, or there is an integration using a connector that is not licensed.